RSFT functors for strong cobordisms and applications: Introduction

 Another hierarchy functor introduced in \cite{MZ22} is the planarity $\Pl$, which measures the tightness of, typically, fillable contact manifolds in the exact cobordism category.
-Similar to $\PT$, the finiteness of $\Pl_{\Lambda}$ (the planarity using augmentations over the Novikov field $\Lambda$) of a contact manifold $Y$ is an obstruction to strong semi-fillings, i.e.\ connected strong fillings $W$ of a disjoint union $Y\sqcup Y'$.
+Similar to $\PT$, the finiteness of $\Pl_{\Lambda}$ (the planarity using augmentations over the Novikov field $\Lambda$) of a contact manifold $Y$ is an obstruction to strong semi-fillings, i.e.\ connected strong fillings $W$ of a disjoint union $Y\sqcup Y'$, where both $Y,Y'\neq \emptyset$.
 Understanding obstructions to semi-fillings can be useful for obstructions to fillings, see e.g.\ \cite{MR1383953}.
 We say that $Y$ is \emph{strongly co-fillable} if there is a strong semi-filling of $Y$. \begin{theorem} If $\Pl_{\Lambda}(Y)<+\infty$, then $Y$ is not strongly co-fillable. \end{theorem} There are many non-co-fillable contact manifolds, e.g.\ $(S^{2n-1},\xi_{\mathrm{std}})$ \cite{MR1091622}, or more generally planar contact manifolds \cite{MR2126827}, and iterated planar contact manifolds \cite{MR4391886}.
 All of them have finite planarity \cite{MZ22}.
-Indeed, the proof of \Cref{thm:cofilling} is essentially an RSFT packaging of Eliashberg's \emph{filling by holomorphic disks} technique, which forms part of the proof of the celebrated Eliashberg--Floer--McDuff theorem \cite{MR1091622}.
+Indeed, the proof of \Cref{thm:cofilling} is essentially an RSFT packaging of Eliashberg's argument for the simply connected condition for fillings of $(S^{2n-1},\xi_{\mathrm{std}})$, which forms part of the proof of the celebrated Eliashberg--Floer--McDuff theorem \cite{MR1091622}.

 One would expect that the finiteness of planarity is also preserved under strong cobordisms.
-The functorial properties of Maurer--Cartan deformed structures in the definition of planarity do hold, hence finiteness of planarity is preserved under strong cobordisms if we use any \emph{fixed} augmentation of the concave boundary.
-However, it is still possible that the upper bound blows up when we enumerate all possible augmentations.
-Hence we can only prove the functoriality of the finiteness of planarity if the convex boundary's finite planarity is contributed by curves that do \emph{not} depend on augmentations.
+The functorial properties of Maurer-Cartan deformed structures in the definition of planarity do hold.
+But we will face two problems: one is extracting finite planarity from a completed algebra, as Maurer-Cartan deformed theory has to be defined on the completion of the $BL_\infty$ algebra with respect to a suitable filtration to reflect the Gromov compactness for holomorphic curves in strong cobordisms; the other is the possibility of having the planarity blowing up when we enumerate all possible augmentations, i.e.\ the upper bound of planarity of the concave boundary from the deformed functoriality depends on the choice of augmentations and eventually goes to infinity when we test through all augmentations.
+Hence, we can only prove the functoriality of the finiteness of planarity if the convex boundary's finite planarity is contributed by curves that do \emph{not} depend on augmentations.
 This is, in fact, the situation for all examples of finite planarity considered in \cite{MZ22}.